VaiskiKP/VKPack/README.md

 - Audio stuff (not likely as the audio is a whole new world of complicated)

 (Note: If you have any ideas for what else I could change in the future send them them to me.
 I will notice them the fastest if you send them through discord)

+## Install tutorial

+### Prerequisites
+This is a texture pack **not** a server or a full LU client.
+You still need to get those to use this texture pack.
+The server I use is [uchu](https://github.com/yuwui/Uchu).
+For the texture pack you need specifically a unpacked client.
+The one I use is the [lcdr's unpacked client](https://mega.nz/file/zhRzBa4C#B5eY94-6vYmjJYqXkDXDM5hiqkPhZ7yb9ShCHG3Lgo8).

+Before you continue, I'd recommed you to set up the server and the client.

 ### Actual tutorial